-In this post we are going to see how to easily and efficiently work with Json files in a C# program thanks to the Json.NET library.
+In this post, we are going to see how to work easily and efficiently with Json files in a C# program thanks to the Newtownsoft Json.NET library.

-There is no doubt that the Json format has become one of the standards for exchanging structured data between multi-platform Web services.
+There is no doubt that the Json format has become one of the standards for exchanging structured data between cross-platform Web services.

-The Json format has some advantages over its competitors (such as xml), such as a smaller file size, being easier to understand by a person, or faster generation and processing.
+The Json format has some advantages over its competitors (like xml), such as a smaller file size, being easier for a person to understand, and faster generation and processing.

-Although we usually associate Json files with Javascript, the main programming languages have libraries for working with Json files comfortably.
+Although we usually associate Json files with Javascript, the main programming languages have libraries to work with Json files comfortably.

 Of course, C# is no exception.
-The .NET framework natively supports Json from version 4.0.
-But its use is even simpler and more efficient thanks to the popular open source library Json.NET, whose code is available at https://github.com/JamesNK/Newtonsoft.Json.
+The .NET framework has natively supported Json since version 4.0.
+But its use is even simpler and more efficient thanks to the popular Open Source library Json.NET, whose code is available at https://github.com/JamesNK/Newtonsoft.Json.

 Using the Json.NET library

-Adding the Json.NET library to our program is easy since it is available as a Nutget package.
-We just have to add it through the package manager and we will be ready to work.
+Adding the Json.NET library to our program is easy as it is available as a NuGet package.
+We simply have to add it through the package manager and we’ll be ready to work.

 Let’s briefly see the use of Json.NET.
-To do this, we create an object that has the structure of the Json we want to work with.
+For this, we create an object that has the structure of the Json we want to work with.

 public class Product